lmedinaC/KudoBoard/README.md

 ## FUNCTIONS

 * Create a KudoBoard for a worker or workers
-* Edit config KudoBoard :
+* Edit config KudoBoard (owner of the KudoBoard)
+* Edit Guest list of a KudoBoard (owner of the KudoBoard)
+* Post in a KudoBoard (guest of the KudoBoard)
+* Edist Post in a KudoBoard (Owner of the Post)

 ## REQUIREMENTS